 Can Americans Expect Free and Fair Elections?

-Todd Rokita - Indiana Secretary of State, Rick Hasen - University of California, Irvine - @rickhasen, Clive Thompson - Wired Magazine / New York Times Magazine - @pomeranian99, Ion Sancho - Leon County Elections Division
+Todd Rokita - Indiana Secretary of State, Rick Hasen - professor of Law at UC Irvine, author of “Election Meltdown: Dirty Tricks, Distrust, and the Threat to American Democracy” - @rickhasen, Clive Thompson - Wired Magazine / New York Times Magazine - @pomeranian99, Ion Sancho - Leon County Elections Division